webKing021/timetable-generator-python/README.md

 </div>

-The **College Timetable Generator** is a revolutionary software solution meticulously crafted by **KRUTARTH RAYCHURA** to transform the challenging task of academic scheduling into a seamless experience.
+The **College Timetable Generator** is a revolutionary software solution meticulously to transform the challenging task of academic scheduling into a seamless experience.
 This state-of-the-art application harnesses cutting-edge algorithms and intuitive design to create optimal, conflict-free timetables for educational institutions of all sizes.

 Built with a deep understanding of the complexities faced by academic schedulers, this application represents the perfect fusion of technical excellence and practical utility.
 Every feature has been thoughtfully implemented to address real-world scheduling challenges that colleges and universities face daily.